kitamuraproduction-bot/BubbleMemo_App/README.md

 - There is no tracking, no analytics, and no account system.

 ⚠️ **Note for iOS Safari users:** Safari may delete site data (including your boards) if you don't visit a site for 7 days.
 Adding BubbleMemo to your home screen exempts it from this cleanup and is the recommended way to use it.

+## Disclaimer

+BubbleMemo is **not designed for storing confidential or sensitive information**.
+Please do not use it for passwords, personal data, trade secrets, or anything similar.
+Also note that share links contain the full board data — anyone who obtains a link can view its contents.

+The author assumes **no responsibility or liability whatsoever** for information leakage, data loss, or any other damages arising from the use of this app.
+Use at your own risk.

 ## Running & deploying